Sindh govt promotes 1,200 teachers of Karachi

-According to the notification, the Primary School Teachers have been promoted to the rank of Junior School Teachers and the JSTs have been promoted to Higher Secondary School Teachers.
+According to the government notification, the Primary School Teachers have been promoted to the rank of Junior School Teachers and the Junior School Teachers have been promoted to Higher Secondary School Teachers.

 The teachers of all districts of Karachi have been promoted to grade 16.